 Summary of Crime: On 04/02/13, Shawn Ford, along with his juvenile accomplice Jamal Vaughn, murdered 59-year-old Margaret "Peg" Schobert and 56-year-old Jeffrey Schobert.
 Ford and Vaughn broke into the Schoberts' New Franklin home where Ford bludgeoned Mr. Schobert to death with a sledgehammer.
 Using Mr. Schobert's cell phone, Ford lured Mrs. Schobert home from the hospital where the Schoberts' daughter, Chelsea, was recovering after Ford stabbed her in the neck.
 When Mrs. Schobert returned home, Ford beat her to death with the sledgehammer.
 Ford murdered the Schoberts because they prevented him from seeing Chelsea.
+Ford admitted to bludgeoning the Schoberts with the sledgehammer, and their DNA was located on Ford's shoes.
 (Vaughn received a sentence of 25 years to life for his role in the murders.)
 (Ford received the death penalty only for the aggravated murder of Mrs. Schobert.)